berkeley-cs61as/markdown-courseware/textbook/chapter22 11 - Metacircular Evaluator/section02 Eval.md

           false))

+### Special Form: Lambda
-  * A `lambda` expression must be transformed into an applicable procedure by packaging together the parameters and body specified by the lambda expression with the environment of the evaluation.
+A `lambda` expression must be transformed into an applicable procedure by packaging together the parameters and body specified by the lambda expression with the environment of the evaluation.

 Lambda expressions are lists that begin with the symbol lambda: